StefaE/PVForecast/docs/README.md

 * `MOSMIX_L`: single weather station forecast, updated four times per day and approx. 115 weather parameters
 * `MOSMIX_S`: all MOSMIX weather stations, updated hourly, containing approx. 40 weather parameters

-Although both interfaces are supported, it is strongly suggested to use `MOSMIX_L`, since `MOSMIX_S` causes a download volume of ~1GByte/day without improving the forecast quality (despite the shorter update interval). `MOSMIX_S` can only be called from the [Forecast](#sections) section.
+Although both interfaces are supported, it is strongly suggested to use `MOSMIX_L`, since `MOSMIX_S` causes a download volume of ~1GByte/day without improving the forecast quality (despite the shorter update interval). `MOSMIX_S` can only be called from the [Forecast](#sections) section and downloaded data is immediatly downfiltered to the selected `DWDStation`.

 ```
 [DWD]